We receive advertising fees from the brands we review that affect ranking.

 Why I’m reviewing the HubSpot starter customer platform after 6 months

-Whether your setup looks like a 3-person pod inside a larger company or a complete 10-person startup, the HubSpot Starter Customer Platform behaves the same.
+Whether your setup looks like a 3-person pod inside a larger company or a complete 10-person SMB, the HubSpot Starter Customer Platform behaves the same.
 So when I say “small team” throughout this review, I mean anywhere from 3 to 10 people running real customer-facing work.

-What problems does the HubSpot starter customer platform solve for small teams?
+What problems does the HubSpot Starter Customer Platform solve for small teams?

-One place for everything.
+1. We needed one place for everything.
 Lead, customer, deal, conversation history – all in a single record.
 Not in someone’s inbox, not in a spreadsheet a colleague forgot to update, not split across three tools.

 What does the HubSpot starter customer platform include in 2026?